monsterlimo/gpconnect/pages/overview/overview_clinical.md

 ![Img](images/overview/GP Connect Model.png)

+## Benefits of GP Connect ##

+**Clinical**
+-   real-time access to patients' records to allow clinicians access to the right information, at the right time to help make the right decisions

+**Patient/carer**
+-   increased access opportunities (such as ability to access an appointment anywhere within a federation/hub)
+-   improved patient experience and satisfaction

+**Administrative**
+-   ability to book or cancel appointments and send tasks or notifications within a local geography across federations/hubs

+**Management**
+-   ability to understand appointment capacity across federated practices, providing single points of access for patients to book -  meaning more efficient access to services, better resource planning, and improved reporting data

+**Technical**
+-   first nationally-defined, standards-based step on the interoperability journey for GP systems

 ## Capabilities ##

 The GP Connect APIs are managed within 'capabilities' that focus on a particular area of general practice interoperability.
 Capabilities are organised within 'capability packs', which include:

  - Foundations - covers the basic API requirements and prerequisites needed to use the GP Connect APIs
- - Appointment Management - enable end users to book and manage GP practice appointments held in any of the four GP principal practice systems
+ - Appointment Management - enables end users to book and manage GP practice appointments held in any of the four GP principal practice systems
  - Access Record HTML - provides health professionals with access to a patient’s primary care record by requesting sections or headings
  - Access Record Structured - enables a system to consume a patient’s GP record in a machine-readable format, removing the need to transcribe information from one system to another
  - Task Management - allows care professionals to send task requests to other teams